DHTMLX/docs-kanban/docs/guides/integration_with_vue.md

 #### Setting the container and adding Kanban

-To display Kanban on the page, we need to set the container to render the component inside.
+To display Kanban on the page, you need to set the container to render the component inside.
 Check the code below:

 ~~~html {6-8} title="Kanban.vue"
 <script>